Art makes a splash by the bay

 Then walk to the front of the five-star hotel Marina Mandarin Singapore for the monumental 6 Between Sea and Sky (1986) by Belgian sculptor Olivier Strebelle.

 Walk back into Marina Square Shopping Mall and follow the signs to Mandarin Oriental, Singapore.
-At this luxury hotel’s driveway sits 7 Fleur Maritime (1984) by French artist Antoine Poncet.
-This bronze piece sits in the middle of a fountain, looking like it is rising from the sea.
+At this luxury hotel’s driveway sits 7 Fleur Marine (1984) by French artist Antoine Poncet.
+This bronze piece sits in the middle of a fountain, creating the visual illusion that it is rising from the sea.

 Merlion Park to One Marina Boulevard

 After you’ve crossed the water along Esplanade Drive, walk to Merlion Park for some must-do photography of the mythical half-lion, half fish 9 Merlion (1972).
 This original sculpture in white concrete was designed by Kwan Sai Kheong, sculpted by Lim Nang Seng and commissioned by the Singapore Tourism Board.
 Next to this is its smaller sibling, the Merlion cub.

 From the Merlion Park, stroll through One Fullerton, a large dining and entertainment complex that comes alive at night.
 After passing The Fullerton Bay Hotel and the restored Customs House, you’ll get to OUE Bayfront where the Merrill Lynch office is situated.
 This is where you’ll spot the famous 10 Black Charging Bull (2008), by Anna C Spellini.

 Next door is the skyscraper One Marina Boulevard, where six curved blocks in granite, weighing some 55 tonnes, sit at the corner of Marina Boulevard.
 This is 11 Progressive Flow (2004) by Han Sai Por, who created the sculpture so that visitors could rest on these blocks while taking in their design.